soniasingla/shardeum-docs/docs/node/run/validator.md

 We will use curl in this tutorial to download files:

 :::info
-Mac comes with curl, so we will install homebrew with curl (which will handle handle packages like apt in Linux).
+Mac comes with curl, so we will install homebrew with curl (which will handle packages like apt in Linux).
 :::

 <Tabs groupId="operating-systems">